c0c0n3/ome-smuggler/docs.src/content/design/high-level/process-view.md

 HTTP request in a separate thread.
 Threading parameters, IO buffers, and other params that affect performance are all configurable.
 (The Undertow manual is the best place to find out more about it.)
-HornetQ has its own thread pool too.
-(Again, read the manual to find out how to configure HornetQ threading.)
-Each of our queues gets only one consumer thread---drawn from HornetQ's pool---to pick up messages from it.
+Artemis has its own thread pool too.
+(Again, read the manual to find out how to configure Artemis threading.)
+Each of our queues gets only one consumer thread---drawn from Artemis's pool---to pick up messages from it.
 This is the lay of the land for the Smuggler server process.
 Additionally, Smuggler spawns a separate process to run each OMERO import.